 We reached the school shortly after.
 It was located in Keramas, a remote village on the East of the island.
 Some classrooms were without walls and the students sat on the floor around a table.

-The teachers room was a small tower with a big window front that overlooked lush green rice fields.
+The teachers room in Bali was a small tower with a big window front that overlooked lush green rice fields.

 We drank more coffee und waited for the students to run inside, enthusiastically wanting the lessons to begin soon.
 Damn yes.